 You must tell DVLA if you have:

-- suspected or confirmed obstructive sleep apnoea syndrome (OSAS)
+- confirmed moderate or severe obstructive sleep apnoea syndrome (OSAS), with excessive sleepiness

-- any sleep condition or apnoea that causes excessive sleepiness for more than 3 months
+- any other sleep condition that has caused excessive sleepiness for at least 3 months - including suspected or confirmed mild OSAS

 Ask your doctor if you’re not sure if your excessive sleepiness will affect your driving.